Michigan Graduated Licensing Program

 Michigan has instituted a graduated driver education system for drivers aged 14 years and 8 months up to 18 years of age.
 This licensing system has been credited with greatly decreasing teen driver deaths and accidents in the first two years of driving.
 Many insurance companies offer lower premiums for teens who have successfully completed an accredited driver education program.

 The first step is to complete a Segment One Driver Training program.
 You must be at least 14 years, 8 months old or older for this class.
-It is 24 hours of classroom instruction and 6 hours of behind the wheel, on the road training with an instructor.
+It is 24 hours of classroom instruction and 6 hours of behind the wheel, 4 hours of observation, on the road training with an instructor.
 The state examination is given and the student receives a certificate of completion.
-Keys Driving offers this instruction for $360.
+Keys Driving offers this instruction for $430.

 The completion certificate must be presented at the Secretary of States office by the student and a parent.
 They will issue the Level One Driver’s License.
 Some may refer to this as their “permit”.
 It allows the student to drive with a parent or another adult approved by them.
 The student must keep a driving log during the six months (possibly longer) that they hold the Level One license.
 The log should be kept until it has recorded 50 hours of driving practice.